-This booklet is aimed at competitors or officials for the 1/10th IC Circuit class, enabling them to have the information required for the class at all times, however it should prove useful to all club racers too as we hope it will give the reader more information about our national series.
+This booklet is aimed at competitors or officials for the 1/10th IC Circuit class, enabling them to have the information required for the class at all times, however it should prove useful to all club racers too as we hope it will give the reader more information about our National series.

-The information contained herein should be read in conjunction with the Association Handbook as the General Rules contained in the handbook apply to us all, at all events, and in any circumstances take precedent over sectional rules.
-It is every members responsibility to ensure they have read and understand - ask an executive official as appropriate for clarification if you don't - the general rules.
+The information contained herein should be read in conjunction with the Association Handbook as the General Rules contained in the handbook apply to us all, at all events and in any circumstances take precedent over sectional rules.
+It is every member's responsibility to ensure they have read and understand the General Rules.
+Ask an executive official as appropriate for clarification if necessary.